metaos-labs/docs/docs/en/for_web3_dev/truffle.md

 ```

 ### Run Truffle tests
-Now, you can run the Truffle tests using the Evmos node using the test command:
+Now, you can run the Truffle tests using the MetaOS node using the test command:

 ```bash
 $ truffle test --network development